StadGent/fractal_styleguide_gent-base-archive/README.md

 @import 'node_modules/gent_styleguide/build/sass/51-templates/**/*';
 ```

-Note: that we use this structure, to allow you to override where necessary in your own custom project.
+Note: we use this structure to allow you to override anything you wish in your own custom project.
-They way to do this is to add to your main SASS file this above imports and inbetween add imports to your own files.
+The way to do this, is to add the imports above to your main SASS file and add imports of your own overriding files in between.

 Example:
 ```